adon-cloudcannon/landing-page-test/src/collections/posts/2017-12-08-speed-up-your-jekyll-builds.md

 ### Do you actually need the plugin?

 When I started using Jekyll I thought pagination was essential for any blog, however, our analytics told a different story.
 I realised that very few people click through the pagination pages, they're simply a way for search engines to find content.
-Instead of using pagination now we have a [blog page](/blog/) which has our ten most recent posts and an&nbsp;[archived page](/blog/archived/) which has the rest.
+Instead of using pagination now we have a [blog page](/blog/) which has our ten most recent posts and an [archived page](/blog/archived/) which has the rest.
 No plugins necessary.
 {: .present-before-paste}

 ### Can you do this in frontend instead?